xitorch/xitorch/README.md

 After fulfilling all the requirements, type the commands below to install `xitorch`

+    python -m pip install xitorch

+Or if you want to install from source:

     git clone https://github.com/mfkasim91/xitorch/
     cd xitorch
     python -m pip install -e .